 This list is obviously highly individual but my essentials would be paracetamol, iodine, and a couple of band-aids.

 - Plasters ( Band Aids)

 - Paracetamol.
 Chewable paracetamol for the kids

-- Travel sickness tablets and wrist bands, child friendly ( these are also antihistamines)
+- Travel sickness tablets and/or wrist bands, child-friendly

 - Small bandage and dressings

 - Various supplements and vitamins